 From time to time the Mecosta County Rod and Gun Club offers Free Hunters Safety Certification Classes that are three days long that the public is welcome to attend.
-The Mecosta County CVB is proud to partner with Hunting Works for Michigan.
+The Mecosta County Visitors Bureau is proud to partner with Hunting Works for Michigan.
 Hunting Works for Michigan exists in order to promote the strong economic partnership between the hunting and shooting communities and the local economy of the state of Michigan.

 Two Hats Ranch will provide you with a 30,00 foot view and 1,200 acres of open fields for the hunting experience of a lifetime.
 Located only seven miles from Downtown Big Rapids, here you can enjoy turkey hunting in the Spring and whitetail deer hunting in the Fall.